Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 Use closure for LBFGS-like optimizers
 -------------------------------------
 It is a good practice to provide the optimizer with a closure function that performs a ``forward``, ``zero_grad`` and ``backward`` of your model.
-It is optional for most optimizers, but makes your code compatible if you switch to an optimizer which requires a closure such as :class:`torch.optim.LBFGS`.
+It is optional for most optimizers, but makes your code compatible if you switch to an optimizer which requires a closure, such as :class:`torch.optim.LBFGS`.

-See `the PyTorch docs <https://pytorch.org/docs/stable/optim.html#optimizer-step-closure>`_ for more details about the closure.
+See `the PyTorch docs <https://pytorch.org/docs/stable/optim.html#optimizer-step-closure>`_ for more about the closure.

 Here is an example using a closure function.